babab/DisPass/sphinx-doc/man-en/index.rst

 password
    Use of the word 'password' is dedicated to the input password, i.e. the password you are asked to enter and only you know.
 Whenever you read password, this is the one I mean.
+The password needs to be at least 8 characters long and does not have a maximum length.

 passphrase
-   With 'passphrase' I always mean the output passphrase, i.e. the passphrase that is unique and generated from a label and password
+   With 'passphrase' I always mean the output passphrase, i.e. the passphrase that is unique and generated from a label and password.
+Generated passphrases are 30 characters long.
+The length can be optionally changed in the command line version of DisPass. gDisPass currently does not have this feature.

 When DisPass is executed as 'gdispass' or 'dispass -g', the graphical version will be started.